Tyler, TX Criminal Defense for Tax Evasion, Tax Fraud, IRS Investigations, Etc.

 Taxation errors may seem like trivial civil offenses, but just the opposite is true.
 The U.S. criminal justice system treats willful tax violations as one of society’s greatest crimes.
 These can be overwhelming charges to defend yourself against, and the penalties are exceptionally severe.
 There is a reason people fear the IRS.

 You don’t have to be afraid, though, and you don’t have to face the IRS alone.
 Whether you are at the outset of an audit, currently under investigation, or already facing criminal charges, our experienced IRS tax defense attorneys can fight for your rights and protect you from an overeager IRS.

-This page will help you understand the most common IRS violations and criminal allegations, as well as how The Oberheiden Law Group PLLC can help.
+This page will help you understand the most common IRS violations and criminal allegations, as well as how Oberheiden, P.C. can help.

 The Most Common Criminal Tax Violations

 Unintentional tax mistakes should only lead to civil penalties, which can be very harsh, but they won’t land you in jail.

 But intentional dishonesty related to your taxes — that is, tax fraud — is a criminal offense and can put you in prison for many years (not to mention the hefty monetary penalties and permanent criminal record that can accompany your jail time).